ra1028/swiftui-atom-properties/README.md

 </details>

-Unfortunately, SwiftUI has a bug in iOS14 where the `EnvironmentValue` is removed from a screen presented with `.sheet` just before dismissing it.
+Unfortunately, SwiftUI has a bug in iOS14 or lower where the `EnvironmentValue` is removed from a screen presented with `.sheet` just before dismissing it.
 Since this library is designed based on `EnvironmentValue`, this bug end up triggering the friendly `assertionFailure` that is added so that developers can easily aware of forgotten `AtomRoot` implementation.
 As a workaround, `AtomRelay` has the ability to explicitly inherit the internal store through `AtomViewContext` from the parent view.

-#### Some SwiftUI modifiers cause memory leak
+#### Some SwiftUI modifiers cause memory leak (Fixed in iOS16)

 <details><summary><code>💡 Click to expand workaround</code></summary>